thephpleague/fractal/README.md

 This is still in concept stage, and these issues are left to explore:

 - [ ] Discuss the class names and file structure with others
-- [ ] Should Processors be called Presenters?
+- [X] Should Transformers be called Presenters?
+(Went with Transformers)
 - [X] Simplify the assosciation of nested items.
 Move to a register method?
 - [ ] Implement HATEOAS/HAL links
 - [ ] Support other pagination systems, not just `Illuminate\Pagination`